 Maintaining a healthy, functional, and satisfying relationship is hard.
 The struggle is real.
-On average, couples wait six years from the first signs of problems before seeking help.
+On average, couples wait six years from the first signs of a problem before seeking help.
 About 40 percent of first marriages end in divorce and 60 percent of second marriages.
 Whether you are in a monogamous or non-monogamous relationship structure, I can help you move your partnership in the direction you desire.

 My approach to couples work is primarily influenced by Psychobiological Approach to Couple Therapy (PACT), which draws upon the body, neuroscience, attachment theory, family systems, mindfulness, psychoanalytic/psychodynamic, and social justice.
-Depending on each couples’ specific needs, I also draw from a background in the Developmental Model (Couple’s Institute), the work of Ester Perel, Emotionally Focused Therapy (EFT), and a number of other models.
+Depending on each couples’ specific needs, I also draw from a background in the Developmental Model (Couple’s Institute), the work of Ester Perel, Emotionally Focused Therapy (EFT), and a number of other therapeutic models.

 I will help you work towards:

 Addressing sexual difficulties (e.g., desire discrepancy, sexual dysfunction/pain, past sexual trauma, out-of-control sexual behaviors) and being able to articulate your sexual needs and desires with your partner(s).